Tonic-Box/libtb32/README.md

 A small, standalone core for the **TB32** instruction set, a fixed-width 32-bit RISC architecture.
-It provides the ISA (encode/decode), an assembler, a host-agnostic CPU executor, a disassembler, and a flat-memory bus.
+It provides the ISA (encode/decode), an assembler, a host-agnostic CPU executor, a disassembler, a flat-memory bus, and an optional privileged extension (**TB32-V**) for virtualization.

 - [Documentation](https://tonic-box.github.io/libtb32/)
 - Powers TonicBoxOS (WASM) hosted at [tonicbox.dev](https://tonicbox.dev/)